gosgconsulting/new-cms/docs/database-setup.md

 ## Important Notes

-1. **No Supabase**: This project does NOT use Supabase.
-The `src/integrations/supabase/client.ts` file exists but is NOT used in the application.
+1. **Database Only**: This project uses Railway PostgreSQL directly through Express.js API routes.

 2. **Server-Side Only**: All database operations happen server-side through the Express API.
 The PostgreSQL library (`pg`) is never imported in frontend code.